badohoun/PACKAGINGDATASCIENCE/README.md

 postmerge  and push event

-Github action context : value to access  anytime in workflow
+Github action context and secret management  : value to access  anytime in workflow

 In the settings in github section secrets and variables Repository secrets is what we interest for